 |

-She is a lovely little Saluki, only 60 cm high like my Lublub.
-She was born in Hama, Syria in January 2003, and as is the local custom her ears are cropped.
-Her breeder is Sobhi Ghaname and her parents are Guru (Wolf) and Nasmah (Breeze).
-She is from pure Syrian hunting lines, and hopefully she will give me beautiful puppies in the future.
-Basma is a joy in every sense of the word! |
+She was a lovely little Saluki, only 59,7 cm high.
+She was born in Hama, Syria in January 2003, and as is the local custom her ears were cropped.
+Her breeder was Sobhi Ghaname and her parents were Guru (Wolf) and Nasmah (Breeze).
+She was from pure Syrian hunting lines, and gave me beautiful puppies in two litters.
+Basma was a joy in every sense of the word! |

-| Basma loves people, all people, and nothing makes her
+Basma loved people, all people, and nothing made her

 up to you and just standiing there, head tilted back to gaze at you